mlcommons/mlperf_automotive/README.md

-# MLPerf™ Automotive Benchmark Suite
+# MLPerf® Automotive Benchmark Suite
 MLPerf Automotive is a benchmark suite for measuring how fast automotive systems can run models in a variety of deployment scenarios.

 ## MLPerf Automotive v0.5